 - Do not turn the power on with the lamp cover removed. - Do not insert your fingers between the lamp and the projector.
-The sharp edges inside the projector may cause injuries.
+The sharp edges inside the projector may cause injuries. - 4.
 Loosen the screw that secures the lamp.

-Lift the handle so that it stands up.
-Use the handle to slowly pull the lamp out of the projector.

-- Do not place the lamp in locations where water might splash on it, children can reach it, or near flammable materials. - Do not insert your hands into the projector after the lamp is removed.
-If you touch the optical components inside, it could cause color unevenness and distortion of the projected images. - As shown in the figure, lower the new lamp first into the connector on the projector and align the two holes on the projector.
+- Lift the handle so that it stands up.
+Use the handle to slowly pull the lamp out of the projector. - Pulling it too quickly may cause the lamp to break and scatter broken glass in the projector. - Do not place the lamp in locations where water might splash on it, children can reach it, or near flammable materials. - Do not insert your hands into the projector after the lamp is removed.
+If you touch the optical components inside, it could cause color unevenness and distortion of the projected images.

-- 7. Tighten the screw that secures the lamp. - Loose screw may cause a bad connection, which could result in malfunction. - Do not over tighten the screw. - 8.
-Ensure the handle is fully laid flat and locked in place. - 9.
-Replace the lamp cover on the projector.
+- As shown in the figure, lower the new lamp first into the connector on the projector and align the two holes on the projector. - 7.
+Tighten the screw that secures the lamp. - Loose screw may cause a bad connection, which could result in malfunction. - Do not over tighten the screw.

+8. Ensure the handle is fully laid flat and locked in place.

+9. Replace the lamp cover on the projector.

-- Use a coin to turn the screw clockwise until the lamp cover is secured. - Loose screw may cause a bad connection, which could result in malfunction. - · Do not over tighten the screw.
+- 10. Use a coin to turn the screw clockwise until the lamp cover is secured. - Loose screw may cause a bad connection, which could result in malfunction. - Do not over tighten the screw.

-Restart the projector.
+11. Restart the projector.

-(i) Do not turn the power on with the lamp cover removed.
+/ Do not turn the power on with the lamp cover removed.